Programs and Services

 New Student Orientation

 New Student Orientation is conducted by the Department of Admissions and Enrollment Services.
-During orientation, new students will learn about campus resources, meet with an academic adviser and select classes, and learn how to use TCC Passport to register for classes and pay fees.
+During orientation, new students learn about campus resources, meet with an academic advisor and select classes, and learn how to use TCC Passport to register for classes and pay fees.
 An on-campus orientation is required for all new students to TCC.
-Visit the orientation web page at www.tcc.fl.edu/orientation or call (850) 201-8555 for information.
+Visit the orientation Web page at www.tcc.fl.edu/orientation or call (850) 201-8555 for information.